ttemplen/pokemon/README.md

 1. Now, update all the controller functions one by one with the `Player` model.
 Be sure to test the app after each API is updated.
 You may have to update your views wherever needed with `player.id` instead of using the index.

 ## Day 6
 Today you will work on building associations between different models.
 So far you have a `Pokemon` and `Player` model.
+You'll create a `Team` model so that a team has many players and a player belongs to a team.

 ### Create Team Model

 Let's create a new model `Team` first.
 The only field `Team` will have is `name` which will be a string.

-5. Generate `Team ` model using Sequelize CLI `model:generate` command and create `name` field which will be a string.
+1. Generate `Team ` model using Sequelize CLI `model:generate` command and create `name` field which will be a string.
-6. Update the generated migrations file such that both `createdAt` and `updatedAt` fields have default values.
+2. Update the generated migrations file such that both `createdAt` and `updatedAt` fields have default values.
 Also, make `name` not null.

 	```js
 	name: {